jarnobogaert9/book-searcher/README.md

 - ejs

 ### Why is it not working on my machine ?
-This is simple, all the books are stored in a local MySQL database.
-As a result you need to create a local database that you can call what you want (bookSystem is mine) with all the needed tables and rows.
+I am using a local database to store all the books so you will need to get a mysql database running if you want to test this application.